faisal-ai/PlantDiseaseDetection/README.md

-I tried to detect diseased plant based on the leaf image.
+I tried to detect diseased plant based on the leaf image using CNN classifer.